aslakjohansen/student-projects/db/iot-testbed.md

 ## Introduction

+While having access to a physical IoT device in invaluable while developing, sometimes (e.g., under COVID-19) that is not possible.
+Also, during certain periods of development you might need to experiment with a larger number of devices.
+For these purposes you can construct testbeds; installations of devices which you can remotely program, probe and observe.

 ## Problem

 How can one enable a number of users to upload code to and operate (provide input to/receive output from) IoT devices deployed under different circumstances?